-In individual glasses, add two tbsp whipped coconut cream, then one tbsp cranberry sauce and one tbsp crushed cookie.
+In individual glasses, add two tablespoon whipped coconut cream, then one tablespoon cranberry sauce and one tablespoon crushed cookie.
 Repeat the same to make two complete layers.
 But honestly, use as much or as little as you want of these three elements.

 Scroll down to find a printable recipe card of these Rich Tropical Girls - enjoy!